 Disclaimer: This post may contain affiliate links, which means I may earn some money if you click on one at no cost to you.

 We’ve only been parents for three weeks now and I can already tell you babies are more expensive than people let on.
-However, that doesn’t mean that you can’t financially prepare for a baby.
+However, that doesn’t mean that you can’t be financially prepared for a baby.

 I mean you have to buy diapers, clothes, furniture, pay for daycare, and so much more, but those are all things that can be planned for.